afontenot/pyweight/docs/md/Basic Usage.md

 Age and height are self-explanatory.
 The gender option is a little bit more sophisticated.

-The authors of Pyweight reviewed the available medical literature on estimation of body fat, and found it lacking in several respects.
+The authors of PyWeight reviewed the available medical literature on estimation of body fat, and found it lacking in several respects.
 In particular, many published formulae were not well-studied across different races and no formula we could find looked at body fat in